tmastersmart/pi-talk/README.md

 once this is working

-place talk.php in your webserver directory.
+place .php scripts in your webserver directory.
 /var/www/html/

 If you dont have a webserver I recomend installing Pi hole it will set everything up for you and install a dns server.

-place talk.sh uin your home directory
+place talk.sh in your home directory
 /home/pi/

 http://0.0.0.0/talk.php?talk=test should now create a .wav file and if you run